pizzaspren/FastWorldCreator/README.md

 * Select which datapacks you want to add to your world with a simple click.
 * ...And much more!

+*Functionality verified with 1.14.4 and 1.15.2, but should support full releases (not snapshots (yet)) from 1.13 onwards.*

 ### Requirements
 This is what you will need in order to launch the application via code.
 You can find the executable versions in the [releases](https://github.com/pizzaspren/FastWorldCreator/releases) page
 * Python 3.7+